Resource Conservation (Cambridge (CIE) IGCSE Geography)

 • The Pearl River Delta has the highest level of acid rain in China

-• Leads to acidified groundwater
+• This leads to acidified groundwater

 • Heavy metals pass through the food chain

-• Pesticides affect wildlife and accumulate in the food chain impacting human health
+• Pesticides affect wildlife and accumulate in the food chain, impacting human health

 • Fertilisers lead to eutrophication